 In Liverpool's inaugural season the club competed in the Lancashire League, winning that championship following a tight contest with Blackpool.
 McKenna was pulling the strings, even though he was just a regular board member.
 He was a man of great influence and the club’s outward face.
 Barclay apparently knew nothing of the club’s successful application for membership of the Second Division in 1893 until he received a telegram instructing him to travel to London to arrange the fixtures for Liverpool’s debut season as a member of the league.
 McKenna, not Barclay, went to the capital as Liverpool’s representative.
 That single incident indicates how much more involved McKenna was really with policy and key decisions.
 Or maybe he was just making sure Barclay wouldn't make the same mistake twice.

 Liverpool joined the Second Division of the Football League in 1893 following the demise of their then more well-known neighbours Bootle.
 The aspiring club was also victorious in the Second Division, but finished bottom of the First Division in the 1894/95 season.
 Barclay quit as secretary, whether that was due to reasons other than the team’s capitulation is difficult to establish.
-Liverpool remained essentially without a Secretary as such for the following season, but McKenna continued as before with the able help of other board members, winning the Second Division for a second time.
+McKenna took over as Secretary, winning the Second Division for a second time.